 - Economic and Other Related Risks.
-Potential implications for the Fund due to the following economic effects (that were not reflected as of the valuation date) include: - Volatile financial markets and investment returns lower than assumed - High inflationary environment impacting salary increases and COLAs - Lingering direct and indirect effects of the COVID-19 pandemic - Investment Risk (the risk that returns will be different than expected)
+Potential implications for the Fund due to the following economic effects (that were not reflected as of the valuation date) include: - Volatile financial markets and investment returns lower than assumed - High inflationary environment impacting salary increases and COLAs - Investment Risk (the risk that returns will be different than expected)

-If the actual return on market value for the prior plan year were 1% different (either higher or lower), the unfunded actuarial liability would change by 5.07%, or about \$35.4 million, disregarding the asset smoothing method.
+If the actual return on market value for the prior plan year were 1% different (either higher or lower), the unfunded actuarial liability would change by 5.33%, or about \$38,626,336, disregarding the asset smoothing method.

-Since the Fund's assets are much larger than contributions, investment performance may create volatility in the recommended contribution requirements.
-For example, for the prior plan year, if the actual return on market value were 1% different, the recommended contribution would increase or decrease by \$2.6 million, disregarding the effects of the five-year phase-in of investment gains and losses.
+Since the Fund's assets are much larger than contributions, investment performance may create volatility in the actuarially determined contribution requirements.
+For example, for the prior plan year, if the actual return on market value were 1% different, the actuarially determined contribution would increase or decrease by \$2,493,581, disregarding the effects of the 5-year phase-in of investment gains and losses.